How To Fix WordPress Fatal Errors

 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-Useful Info
+Useful Information

-Important: Always do a backup of your WordPress site (files and database) before modifying any files or performing any upgrades or installations!
+Important: Always back up your WordPress site (files and database) before modifying any files or performing any upgrades or installations!

 How To Fix WordPress Fatal Errors

 Issues with WordPress can result in a number of “fatal error” messages being displayed on your screen.
-Here are some of the more common WordPress fatal errors you may come across and how to resolve these:
+Here are some of the more common WordPress fatal errors you may come across and how to address these:

 Fatal Error: Issue With A Plugin